sinricpro/help-docs/pages/devices/fan.md

     - "fan"
 ---

-**NOTE: Alexa.RangeController is available for US locale only.
-Alexa app may or may not show this device type if you are not using US locale.** For more information: https://developer.amazon.com/docs/device-apis/list-of-interfaces.html

 Smart fan connects to your WiFi network and can control it using Sinric mobile app interface or with vocal commands using Alexa or Google Home